• Skip to main content

 There are some unbeatable advantages when using a collection agency:

 1. Five diplomatic Collection Demands are sent out at an average cost of $15 per account.
-In this price, they also perform scrubs like “USPS Change of Address” and “Bankruptcy” validation.
+They also perform scrubs like “USPS Change of Address” and “Bankruptcy” validation at this price.
 This enables the agency to send letters to the latest address of the parent.
-If a parent has filed for bankruptcy and ithey may be exempted from paying debts, including the fee of your child care center.
+If a parent has filed for bankruptcy and they may be exempted from paying debts, including the fee of your child care center.

 2. If the amount remains uncollected even after the Collection Letters service, with your permission, these accounts will be forwarded for Collection calls or to file a Legal Suit to recover your money.
 These are contingency-based services.

 3. Collection agencies allow parents to make payments in installments, online or over the phone.
-Installments approach facilitates parents of lower-income groups and those having temporary financial issues to making smaller payments.
+The installments approach facilitates parents of lower-income groups and those having temporary financial issues to make smaller payments.

-6. Ask the collection agency if they have a diplomatic and an empathetic approach for collections, it helps to maintain your positive reputation.
+6. Ask the collection agency if they have a diplomatic and empathetic approach to collections; it helps to maintain your positive reputation.
 There will always be some parents who will get very upset the moment they get a letter from you or the collection agency, but it does not mean you should write off that debt, fearing an adverse reaction.
 You have the right to recover your money to help run your own business and improve its cash flow.

 7. A collection agency ensures that they comply with collection laws like FDCPA, TCPA, and several state debt collection regulations.